Whitee303/Phone/README.md

-You have to click the E button for the phone to show up
+- You must to click the E button for the phone to show up